seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

 Your SeaTable journey has just begun!
 While you can dive straight into SeaTable, creating bases, adding users, utilizing the API, and more, there's an array of possibilities to explore.
 Here are a few examples:

 - Expand functionality by installing additional components like the [Python Pipeline](../components/python-pipeline/) or [n8n](../components/n8n/).
+- Integrate [Plugins](/config/plugins/) into your SeaTable Server to enable users to utilize them within a base.
 - Configure your server to enable **email notifications**, **templates**, or **Single Sign-On (SSO)**.
 - For troubleshooting or queries during installation, refer to the **FAQ section** for assistance.